ibexa/documentation-developer/docs/extending/reusable_back_office_templates.md

 - `@ezdesign/ui/component/tab/tabs.html.twig`

 To use the components, [`embed`](https://twig.symfony.com/doc/3.x/tags/embed.html) them in templates.
-Using `embed` enables you to override blocks defined inside the included template.
+With `embed` you can override blocks that are defined inside the included template.

-## Table
+## Tables

-Table contains the following blocks:
+The table component consist of the following blocks:

 - `header` - headline for the table section
 - `headline` - table name